static-frame/static-frame/README.rst

 Next, lets add column labels to the data.
 StaticFrame supports reindexing (conforming existing axis labels to new labels, potentially changing the size and ordering) and relabeling (simply applying new labels without regard to existing labels, never changing size or ordering).
 To add column labels to this data, the ``relabel()`` method is used to set new labels, regardless of the privous labels.

-While ``relabel()`` creates a new ``Frame``, it is important to keep in mind that underlying NumPy data is not copied.
+While ``relabel()`` creates a new ``Frame``, underlying NumPy data is not copied.
 As all NumPy data is immutable in StaticFrame, we can reuse it in our new container, making such operations very efficient.
 (Read more about no-copy operations here: https://static-frame.readthedocs.io/en/latest/articles/no_copy.html)

 >>> data = data.relabel(columns=('sepal_l', 'sepal_w', 'petal_l', 'petal_w', 'species'))
 >>> data.head()